DonaldKellett/PHPTester/README.md

 2. `$ms` - Required.
 The maximum acceptable execution duration in milliseconds.
 3. `$msg` - *Optional*.
 The message displayed upon failure.
 Best practice is to provide it to aid debugging.
 4. `$success` - *Optional*.
 The success message when a test is passed.
 Not required and usually used internally.

+### Random Testing

+Interface: `PHPTesterRandomTesting`

+*Note: The random testing methods are best used in conjunction with a confirmed working algorithm/solution (as the source of validation) when using the testing framework to test others' code to prevent hard-coded (cheat) solutions.*

+#### random_number

+Returns a random integer in a specified range.

+Argument Order: `$min`, `$max`

+Argument Description:

+1. `$min` - *Optional*.
+The minimum possible integer value that can be returned by the method.
+Defaults to `0` if not specified.
+2. `$max` - *Optional*.
+The maximum possible integer value that can be returned by the method.
+Defaults to `100` if not specified.

+#### random_token

+Returns a randomly generated string of a specified length, containing only lowercase alphabet letters and/or digits.

+Argument Order: `$length`

+Argument Description:

+1. `$length` - *Optional*.
+Specifies the length of the string to be randomly generated.

+#### randomize

+Receives a non-associative array as its only argument and returns a new array with the order of the elements shuffled.

+Argument Order: `$array`

+Argument Description:

+1. `$array` - Required.
+The **non-associative** array to be shuffled and returned.
+Please note that this method is **clean** which means that it does not mutate the original array; rather, it *returns* a new array with the order of the elements shuffled.

+### A note regarding implementing your own custom PHP testing framework by implementing the interfaces provided in this software

+If you are a senior PHP developer wanting to implement your own PHP testing framework by implementing certain interfaces predefined in this software, it is **highly recommended** that you implement `PHPTesterCore` before implementing any other interfaces.
+Please also note that if your `assert_equals` method already handles arrays properly, it is then not required to implement `PHPTesterArrayAssertions`.